Nizii/GenerativeComputerGraphics/notes/day04/day04.md

 ### Live example rectangles

+Click with the mouse on the black field below and keep it pressed to draw a picture.
 <iframe src="../../p5js/Day4/index.html" width="800" height="800" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 ### Live example circles
+Click with the mouse on the black field below and keep it pressed to draw a picture.
 <iframe src="../../p5js/Day4/indexc.html" width="800" height="800" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 ### My Code